 Which Cut is Easier to Grill?

-The filet mignon and ribeye steaks are two of the most common types of steak available.
-They are quite different in shape, cost, and texture, but are both delicious and tasty.
+I love both filet mignon and ribeye steaks.
+They are quite different in shape, cost, and texture, but are both delicious.

 Enjoy your steak!